Find Your Product's HS Code

 Why HS Codes Matter in International Trade

-• Customs Clearance: Essential for import/export documentation and customs processing
+• Customs Clearance: Essential for import/export documentation

 • Tariff Determination: Used to calculate applicable duties and taxes

-• Trade Statistics: Governments use HS codes to track trade flows and economic data
+• Trade Statistics: Governments use HS codes to track trade flows

 • Regulatory Compliance: Required for trade agreements, quotas, and restrictions